oliver6d/computerTutorial/README.md

 Website tutorial for how to use computers
 Developing a guided interface to mitigate computer illiteracy

+HOW TO USE
+No backend needs to be ran locally, since everything is based in html & javascript. start from tutorial/clicking.html or desktop/desktop.html

 ABSTRACT
 As technology becomes more prevalant in the world, it is easy to forget that there still exist people who have never used a computer before.